sushihangover/sushihangover.github.io/source/_posts/2015-06-14-ms-corflags-showing-incorrect-flags.markdown

 The 32BITREQ is shown as flagged as the value of 0x20003 includes that flag.... so who is right?

-Microsoft in hiding that the 32BITREQ flag is set on PEs that have 32BITPREF set (while still showing the actual flag value), or that right? a bug?
+Microsoft in hiding that the 32BITREQ flag is set on PEs that have 32BITPREF set (while still showing the actual flag value), is that right? a bug?
 Should I do the same in my xplat version of the tool?
 Let me know in the comments below, or even better post an issue over at my xplat [CorFlags](https://github.com/sushihangover/corflags/issues/new) project (Thanks).

 ## Misc: